 When do I need to pay my IRS?

-After you submit your tax return the tax authorities will validate your declaration and you will receive a tax bill in the post, giving you 30 days to pay.
+After submitting your tax return the tax authorities will validate your declaration and you will receive a tax bill in the post, giving you 30 days to pay.
 Please note that if you intend to be away during the warmer months and don’t have a fiscal representative to receive your bills, you will incur in monthly interest charges and penalties, if paying out of date.

 Some suggestions to make your IRS this year a stress-free task